-The School of Interdisciplinary Arts and Sciences is hiring to fill nine or more tenure-track assistant professor positions to start on September 16, 2022.
+The School of Interdisciplinary Arts and Sciences is hiring to fill 6 tenure-track positions to start on September 16, 2023.

 We are seeking interdisciplinary, student-centered faculty that are dedicated to UW Tacoma's urban-serving mission, experienced in developing inclusive classrooms, and engaged in community- and/or use-inspired scholarship.

 Below you will find information about the positions we are searching for including links to the full position description, required qualifications, application instructions and the position's home division within the School of Interdisciplinary Arts & Sciences.

 Open positions include:

 Visual Arts and Culture: With particular interest in applicants with decolonial or global perspectives, the Division of Culture, Arts, & Communication (CAC) seeks an assistant professor with potential areas of expertise including Indigenous Arts & Traditions; Arts from Marginalized Groups; Arts and Culture of Asia and the Pacific; Global Contemporary Visual Studies; Transnational Arts; and Resistance Art.
 Apply by November 21 Here!

 Legal Studies: The Division of Politics, Philosophy, and Public Affairs (PPPA) seeks an assistant professor who address how power and inequality, broadly understood, operate in U.S. legal institutions, and will have expertise in public law related to one or more of the following areas: labor, race, indigeneity, gender, sexuality, or disability.
 Apply by November 21 Here!